OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 > without warranty of any kind.
 It is not affiliated with, endorsed by, or
 > supported by Mintplex Labs or AnythingLLM.

+Example Gallery (more bullet points below these screenshots):
 <img width="870" height="993" alt="image" src="https://github.com/user-attachments/assets/91bc9842-375b-4321-ab47-2c1c8479b1df" />

 <img width="876" height="942" alt="image" src="https://github.com/user-attachments/assets/f84ed39b-164f-403f-ad95-170a302487cf" />